scala/docs.scala-lang/_overviews/core/collections-migration-213.md

   * This Seq trait is a dummy type to prevent the use of `Seq`.
   */
 @compileTimeOnly("Use ISeq or CSeq") private[example] trait Seq[A1, F1[A2], A3]

+/**
+  * In Scala 2.13, scala.IndexedSeq moved from scala.collection.IndexedSeq to scala.collection.immutable.IndexedSeq.
+  * In this code base, we'll require you to name ISeq or CSeq.
+  *
+  * import scala.collection.{ IndexedSeq => CIndexedSeq }
+  * import scala.collection.immutable.{ IndexedSeq => IIndexedSeq }
+  *
+  * This IndexedSeq trait is a dummy type to prevent the use of `IndexedSeq`.
+  */
+@compileTimeOnly("Use IIndexedSeq or CIndexedSeq") private[example] trait IndexedSeq[A1, F1[A2], A3]
 ~~~

 This might be useful during the transition period where you have to remember to import CSeq.